joel-beck/asp21bridge/README.md

 ## # ... with 1 more variable: Standard Deviation <dbl>
 ```

-Since the results are embedded in a `data frame` the usual methods of
+Since the results are embedded in a `data frame`, the usual methods of
 data frame manipulation allow for a convenient analysis even for high
 dimensional parameter vectors.
-For the sake of illustration we can
+For illustration purposes we can easily
-easily sort all scale parameters by their standard deviation:
+sort all scale parameters by their standard deviation:

 ``` r
 results %>%